To increase strength and dexterity in your hands after stroke, hand therapy ball exercises are a great, affordable option.

 Then, use your thumb to move the ball from left to right.
 This really isolates your thumb.

-If you need a set of stroke therapy balls, we have you covered.
+If you need a set of stroke therapy balls, Amazon is a great place to look.